 Whether you were away on holiday or for work, if you have an accident or illness while abroad it can be a very stressful time.
 Getting the right legal advice can help you understand what you are entitled to and whether you can bring a travel compensation claim in the UK or abroad.

 Accident abroad compensation claims explained

-From foreign traffic accidents to food poisoning, whatever the cause of your accident or illness, we can tell you if you can make a claim for compensation once you’re back in the UK.
+From foreign traffic accidents to accidents aboard a cruise, whatever the cause of your accident or illness, we can tell you if you can make a claim for compensation once you’re back in the UK.
 We are also vastly experienced at assisting those who suffer an accident whilst visiting the UK either on holiday or for business, ensuring you are appropriately compensated when you return home.

 Understanding the local laws

 The country you were visiting will doubtless have different laws and procedures to the UK.
 We have helped many clients bring successful claims in the past so are able to explain what is involved, whilst dealing with the legal complexities on your behalf.